-Charlotte Grech-Madin is a PhD Candidate at the Department of Peace and Conflict Research, and an affiliated researcher at the International Centre for Water Cooperation, UNESCO Category II Centre, Stockholm.
+Charlotte Grech-Madin is a PhD Candidate at the Department of Peace and Conflict Research, and affiliated researcher at the UNESCO Category II International Centre for Water Cooperation, Stockholm.

-Her research interests include international relations theory, security studies, and qualitative and case study methods.
-More specifically, her thesis investigates the weaponisation of water in conflict, with a focus on legal and normative frameworks that protect water.
+Her research expertise includes international relations theory, security studies, and qualitative and case study methods.
+More specifically, her thesis looks at the relationship between water and military decision-making, as well as the legal-normative frameworks around water in war.

-Keywords: international relations theory weapons taboos use of water in war environmental security interstate conflict case studies international humanitarian law
+Keywords: international relations theory environmental security interstate conflict case studies international security water in war

 Also available at